HL7/cqf-measures/pages/introduction.md

 ### 1.2 Structure of this Guide

-This implementation guide is structured as follows:
+The FHIR Quality Measure Implementation Guide (this IG) is structured as follows:

 1. Introduction - This section, providing narrative introduction and background material
 2. eCQMs - Provides detailed guidance and conformance requirements for measures